IHP Cities in the 21st Century: People, Planning, and Politics (Fall)

 His major areas of interest include migration, urbanization, and health.
 He is particularly interested in the dynamics and interactions among those three areas within the context of rapid economic development.
 Liem has broad research and consultancy experience with government institutions, local organizations, NGOs, and international organizations, including the Department for International Development (UK), the World Bank, the United Nations Population Fund, the United Nations Children’s Fund, the Canadian International Development Agency, the Swedish International Development Cooperation Agency, Care International, Population Council, and the United States Agency for International Development.

 Estefania is a social responsibility consultant who has a particular interest in youth as a stakeholder.
-For the past years she has worked in Ecuador and Venezuela with companies implementing social projects along their value chain and has developed local and international networks to bridge knowledge, initiatives, and resources from various sectors.
-She has a double degree in policy studies and Latin American studies with a focus on education from Lafayette.
+Over the past several years she has worked in Ecuador and Venezuela with companies implementing social projects along their value chain and has developed local and international networks to bridge knowledge, initiatives, and resources from various sectors.
+She has a double degree in policy studies and Latin American studies with a focus on education from Lafayette College.
+She is returning for a second consecutive fall term as the Trustees Fellow.
 She is an IHP and SIT alumna as well as a former group leader for The Experiment in International Living.
-She has visited Canada, India, Mexico, Chile, and Argentina where she learned what people are creating in different spaces, whether in formal or informal classrooms, organizations, factories, houses, streets, or former torture centers, with different philosophies, politics, and tools.
 Her research interests are exploring links among learning systems, modes of intercultural respect, media, art, and collaborative management models for youth to create social value.

 Prerequisites: Previous college-level coursework and/or other preparation in urban studies, anthropology, political science, or other related fields is strongly recommended but not required.
 Learn More...